lucimber/dbus-client-java/README.md

 ## Architecture
 This framework is based on a non-blocking I/O framework called [Netty](https://netty.io).
-Therefore its an asynchronous event-driven network application framework.
+Therefore, it's an asynchronous event-driven network application framework.

 The application needs to implement specific handlers that will get called by this framework.
 Those handlers